csc-training/geocomputing/gdal/readme.md

 ```
 * Check that you have new GeoTiff files in the working folder.
 Check the result file with `gdalinfo`.
 What is the coordinate system?
 Are the files tiled?
 Do they have overviews?

-* See how to job is progressing with following the output file contents update.
+* See how the job is progressing with following the output file contents update.
 ```
 tail -f slurm-<jobid>.out
 ```